 Contractual relations based contract is governed by Czech law.
 Actually untreated contract or these GTC are mainly governed by the Civil Code.

-The Parties further agree to international jurisdiction of Czech courts, the Parties agree that the local jurisdiction will be court by the seat of the seller.
+The Parties further agree to international jurisdiction of Czech courts, the Parties agree that the local jurisdiction will be the District / Regional Court in Ostrava.